 How Much Is the Saatva Mattress?

-A queen size Saatva mattress costs $1,199.
-This is very reasonable for a hybrid mattress, especially since every Saatva hybrid is delivered with free White Glove delivery and optional old mattress removal.
+A queen size Saatva is very reasonably priced for a hybrid mattress, especially since every Saatva mattress is delivered with free White Glove delivery and optional old mattress removal.
 These services can cost upwards of $100 with other online mattress brands.

 Customers can choose between an 11.5-inch or 14.5-inch profile, a choice that doesn’t affect the price.
 You may wish to choose the 11.5-inch profile so it fits in a smaller space or so you can use an adjustable bed frame.